open-resources/dash_curriculum/_sources/part1/chapter2.md

 ### (3) App Layout
 ```
 app.layout = dbc.Container([
-    dcc.Markdown(id='our-title', children='My First App', style={'textAlign': 'center'})
+    dcc.Markdown(children='My First App', style={'textAlign': 'center'})
 ])
 ```
 The app layout contains the structure of the app.
 This represents what will be displayed on the web browser.
 There are a lot of elements that you can include in the app layout, normally they are encapsulated into a "Container".
 In this minimal example, one single component was added: the dcc.Markdown.
 This Dash Core Components gives you access to a markup language that makes it easier to format text for web pages.
-This component has been customized with three properties:
+This component has been customized properties, such as:
-- id : every component has an id which is uniquely identifying it (your App may have many "Markdown", the id helps differenciating them).
 - children : this is a common property shared by many Dash components and it allows to add textual content to it.
 In a Markdown, the "My First App" will be the content displayed on the web page.
 - style : this is another common property shared by many Dash components and defines the look of the component.
 It requires a dictionary and in this case, a center alignment was set.